 However, because you probably don’t use your vehicle exclusively for business, you probably can’t deduct the entire amounts.
 Only the business-related portion of your vehicle costs are tax-deductible.
 There are two methods of calculating that.

-First, there’s the actual expense method.
-It requires tracking all your vehicle expenses and your personal and business mileage.
+Actual expense method: This requires tracking all your vehicle expenses and your personal and business mileage.
 Calculate the percentage of miles you drove for business, multiply it by your vehicle costs, and deduct the result.

 Besides vehicle costs, you can also deduct the other miscellaneous expenses you incur while Dashing.
 For example, that includes the business portion of your phone bills since you need the device to access the DoorDash mobile app.